adamkeyser45/Professional-README-Generator/newREADME.md

   If you would like to contribute to the repo, keep the following in mind:

-  Make sure that you follow all of the rules of the license.
+  Please make sure you follow the guidelines of the Mozilla License.
+  Please contact me first before contributing.

   ## Tests